sthlmj/devnotes/GIT_GERRIT.md

 ```

 ## Git - Git Teamwork
-So far, we’ve learned how to work on Git as a single user.
+So far, we’ve worked on Git as a single user.
 Git offers a suite of collaboration tools to make working with others on a project easier.

 Imagine that you’re a science teacher, developing some quizzes with Sally, another teacher in the school.
 You are using Git to manage the project.